Best Rust Admin Plugins in 2026

 This list comes from building Rust plugins and running servers with them.
-The free staples do most of the work, so they get top billing — download counts below are uMod lifetime totals as of July 2026.
+The free staples do most of the work, so they get top billing.
+Download counts below are uMod lifetime totals as of July 2026.
 Two of the picks are ours; they appear where the free stack has a gap.
+If your server isn't set up yet, start with the setup guide.

 The short version: